mchinen/UITextViewLinkOptions/README.md

+# mchinen's edit

+I forked this project from marksands and made a small change to add a switch so you can select the behavior.
+FYI, in the original app you can still change behavior by sending the app to an inactive state and bringing it back.

 # UITextView Links with User Options

 This application demonstrates how to detect links within a `UITextView` which open in a custom `UIWebView` controller.
 With the custom controller providing the user the option to open the url in mobile Safari.